 The total costs for materials are €1.700,00 for a 70 square meter roof.

 The cavity wall is a specialism.
 And, not that expensive to outsource.
 The cost will start at €1.500,00.
 Not all cavity walls are suitable for insulation.
-If that is the case, you can isolate on the outside or the inside of the walls the house.
+If that is the case, you can insulate on the outside or the inside of the walls of the house.

 Floor insulation is also something you can do yourself.
 But if you choose to change the way of heating in floor-heating, it is a totally different job.
 Outsourcing can be wise in this case.